ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Security headers

 There are a number of security related HTTP response headers that you can use to improve your security.
-Headers must be adapted to the site in question, and in most cases it is site owner's responsibility.
+Headers must be adapted to the site in question, and in most cases it's site owner's responsibility.
 The headers can be set either by the web server, or by a proxy like Varnish.
 You can also set headers in PHP code by making a Symfony `RequestListener` for the `kernel.response` event and adding the header to the response object headers list.